metizror/charlesgreen.github.io/_posts/2014-12-05-work_life_balance_is_not_the_goal.md

 layout: post-sidebar
 date: 2014-12-05
 title: 'Work Life Balance is NOT the Goal'
 description: 'Work life balance is not the goal.
-Doing what you are good at and enjoy is.'
+Doing what you are good at and enjoy it is.'
 categories: mindset
 author_name: Charles Green
 author_url: /author/charles